-- I do not accept the petitioner's analysis, derived from Foskett J's judgment in Ngouh, that the respondent must in all cases conduct a two stage process of, firstly, deciding whether there has been undesirable conduct and then, secondly, considering whether there are positive factors that outweigh the conduct and render it desirable to grant leave to remain.
-Provided that the respondent has properly considered the evidence and reached a rational conclusion that there has been a fraudulent attempt to evade tax, the decision whether that is sufficient to render it undesirable for an applicant to be granted ILR is a matter for the respondent, and is not to be impugned by the court. - [29] I turn now to apply the foregoing analysis to the respondent's decision in the present case.
-As can be seen from the narrative earlier in this opinion, the decision letter set out, in turn, (i) the earnings claimed by the petitioner in the preceding 12 months; (ii) the salaried and self-employed earnings claimed by the petitioner in previous applications to UKVI; and (iii) the significantly lower self-employed earnings declared to HMRC for similar periods.
-The letter noted that it was the petitioner's responsibility to ensure that earnings were correctly declared to HMRC.
-The view was expressed that the fact that the petitioner had not noticed any errors before the initial submission of the returns cast doubt on his credibility and on the earnings reported to UKVI.
+[28] I do not accept the petitioner's analysis, derived from Foskett J's judgment in Ngouh, that the respondent must in all cases conduct a two stage process of, firstly, deciding whether there has been undesirable conduct and then, secondly, considering whether there are positive factors that outweigh the conduct and render it desirable to grant leave to remain.
+Provided that the respondent has properly considered the evidence and reached a rational conclusion that there has been a fraudulent attempt to evade tax, the decision whether that is sufficient to render it undesirable for an applicant to be granted ILR is a matter for the respondent, and is not to be impugned by the court.

+[29] I turn now to apply the foregoing analysis to the respondent's decision in the present case.
+As can be seen from the narrative earlier in this opinion, the decision letter set out, in turn, (i) the earnings claimed by the petitioner in the preceding 12 months; (ii) the self-employed earnings claimed by the petitioner in a previous application to UKVI; and (iii) the lower self-employed earnings declared to HMRC for a similar period.
+The letter then quoted the petitioner's answers to the questions put to him in the questionnaire.
 On the foregoing basis, the writer of the letter concluded that the petitioner had intentionally misrepresented his earnings to either HMRC or UKVI.